 In 1995, Morinaga introduced a new concept that haemorrhoidal disease is caused by increased blood flow to the haemorrhoidal plexus and decreased venous return from the anal cushion.6 This unidirectional flow was corrected by ligation of feeding vessels which are branches of the superior rectal artery resulting in Morinaga performing the first doppler-guided haemorrhoidal artery ligation.
 Ten years later, Aigner F. et al. supported the Morinaga theory.
-7GE Theodoropoulos et al. in their clinical trial, gave a satisfying result of doppler-guided haemorrhoidal artery ligation for advanced grades of haemorrhoids.8 This new modification with HAL-RAR addressed the two main pathophysiological mechanisms of haemorrhoidal disease development by ligating the feeding vessel to decrease the blood flow to recto-anal submucosa.8 This was followed by sutures at haemorrhoidal sites that elevated the prolapsed tissue and supported the lax mucosa.8
+7 GE Theodoropoulos et al. in their clinical trial, gave a satisfying result of doppler-guided haemorrhoidal artery ligation for advanced grades of haemorrhoids.
+This new modification with HAL-RAR addressed the two main pathophysiological mechanisms of haemorrhoidal disease development by ligating the feeding vessel to decrease the blood flow to recto-anal submucosa.8 This was followed by sutures at haemorrhoidal sites that elevated the prolapsed tissue and supported the lax mucosa.8

 Haemorrhoidal disease treatment varies according to its different grades.
 Non-operative approach is usually successful for grade-I and grade-II haemorrhoids but surgery is the treatment of choice for grade-III and grade-IV haemorrhoids.
 Grade-II haemorrhoids that have failed to be medically treated can also be considered for the HAL-RAR procedure.
 Even though Milligan Morgan (open haemorrhoidectomy) or Ferguson (closed haemorrhoidectomy) are the gold standard procedures for the treatment of advanced stage symptomatic haemorrhoidal disease, they are very painful for the patient because of the associated cutting of the haemorrhoidal tissue.
-Even though Milligan because of the associated cutting of the haemorrhoidal tissue.